stennety/mywebsite/_posts/2015-09-01-preloading-assets-into-the-cache-for-subsequent-pages.md

 </script>
 ```

-Interesting information in this scenario: `<object>` requests will be blocked by the `X-Frame-Optio` header set to `DENY`.
+Interesting information in this scenario: `<object>` requests will be blocked by the `X-Frame-Option` header set to `DENY`.
 The server delivers the assets must not set this header.

 ## Summary